-We collect, store, use, disclose and otherwise process personal information and other customer data, including sensitive information (such as health and biometric information), of customers, employees and other individuals, and we rely in part on third parties that are not directly under our control to manage certain of our operations and to collect, store, use, disclose and otherwise process payment information.
+We collect, store, use, disclose and otherwise process personal information and other customer information, including sensitive information (such as health and biometric information), of customers, employees and other individuals, and we rely in part on third parties that are not directly under our control to manage certain of our operations and to collect, store, use, disclose and otherwise process payment information.
 Due to the volume and sensitivity of the personal information and data we and these third parties process and expect to process in the future, as well as the nature of our customer base, the security features of our information systems are critical.
-We and third parties we rely on are subject to a variety of federal, state and foreign laws, regulations, standards and other requirements regarding privacy, the processing of personal information (including information security), the European Union General Data Protection Regulation ("EU GDPR") and the United Kingdom General Data Protection Regulation and United Kingdom Data Protection Act 2018 (collectively, the "UK GDPR") (the EU GDPR and UK GDPR together, the "GDPR").
-We are also subject to laws, regulations, standards and other requirements covering marketing and advertising activities conducted by telephone, email, mobile devices and the Internet.
-These requirements, and their application and interpretation, are continuously evolving and subject to potentially differing interpretations.
+We and third parties we rely on are subject to a variety of federal, state and foreign laws, regulations, standards and other requirements regarding privacy, the processing of personal information (including information security).
+We are also subject to laws, regulations, standards and other requirements, and their application and interpretation, are continuously evolving and subject to potentially differing interpretations.
 Additionally, as these requirements may be inconsistent from one jurisdiction to another or conflict with other rules or our practices, our practices may not have complied or may not comply in the future with all such laws, regulations, requirements and obligations.

 For example, certain U.S. states have adopted new or modified privacy and security laws and regulations that may apply to our business.
-The California Consumer Privacy Act as amended by the California Privacy Rights Act ("CCPA") went into effect in 2020 and imposes a range of obligations on covered businesses that process personal information of California residents.
-The enactment of the CCPA prompted a wave of similar legislative developments in other states in the U.S., which creates the potential for a patchwork of overlapping but different state laws.
-Since the CCPA went into to effect, comprehensive privacy statutes that share similarities with the CCPA are now in effect and enforceable in Virginia, Colorado, Connecticut, and Utah, will soon be enforceable in several other states and are currently under review or being proposed in other U.S. states.
+The California Consumer Privacy Act ("CCPA") went into effect in 2020 and imposes a range of obligations on covered businesses that process personal information of California residents.
+The enactment of the CCPA prompted a wave of similar legislative developments in other states in the U.S., which creates a patchwork of overlapping but different state laws.
+Since the CCPA went into to effect, comprehensive privacy statutes that share similarities with the CCPA are now in effect and enforceable in over ten other states, will soon be enforceable in several other states and are being proposed in other U.S. states and at the federal level as well.
+The CCPA and similar state privacy laws impose severe statutory damages and could lead to injunctive relief or agreed settlements providing for ongoing audit and reporting requirements, as well as a private right of action for certain data breaches.
 Further, in order to comply with the varying state laws around data breaches, we must maintain adequate cybersecurity measures, which require significant investments in resources and ongoing attention.